 Are hoverboards safe for kids?

 Hoverboards today are as safe as a self-balancing device can be.
-Initially, many problems caused accidents, fires, and they could just shut off mid-ride.
+Initially, many problems caused accidents, and fires, and they could just shut off mid-ride.

 These problems were occurring due to the lack of safety standards and manufacturers trying to cut costs by using low-quality parts.